MicrosoftDocs/sql-docs/docs/advanced-analytics/python/security-overview-sql-server-python-services.md

 When a Python script is executed in the context of the [!INCLUDE[ssNoVersion_md](../../includes/ssnoversion-md.md)] computer, the [!INCLUDE[rsql_launchpad_md](../../includes/rsql-launchpad-md.md)] service gets an available worker account (a local user account) from a pool of worker accounts established for external processes, and uses that worker account to perform the related tasks.

 For example, assume you launch a Python script under your Windows domain credentials.
-SQL Server will get your credentials and map it to an available Launchpad worker account, such as *SQLRUser01*.
+SQL Server gets your credentials and maps the task to an available Launchpad worker account, such as *SQLRUser01*.

 > [!NOTE]
 > The name of the group of worker accounts is the same regardless of whether you are using R or Python.
 However, a separate group is created for each instance where you enable any external language.